What Are the Seven Wonders of the World? (HD Images)

 Chichen Itza, image courtesy of Air France

 Deep in the Mexican state of Yucatán lies Chichen Itza, a historic Mayan city built between the 9th and 12th centuries.
 Constructed by the pre-Columbian Mayan tribe Itzá, the city includes a series of monuments and temples.
 The most celebrated is El Castillo, also known as the Temple of Kukulcan.
 It is a huge step pyramid in the center of the city which was built as a devotional temple to the god Kukulkan.
 In total, the entire temple features 365 steps, one for each day of the year.
-Even more impressively, during the spring and summer equinoxes, afternoon sun casts triangular shadows down the pyramid’s north stairway that resemble a feathered serpent slithering down its surface, heading towards a stone snake head at the base – no wonder it is one of the seven wonders today!
+Even more impressively, during the spring and summer equinoxes, the afternoon sun casts triangular shadows down the pyramid’s north stairway that resemble a feathered serpent slithering down its surface, heading towards a stone snake head at the base – no wonder it is one of the seven wonders today!

 7. Petra, Jordan

 Petra, the ancient city in southern Jordan, is also known as the ‘rose city’ for its golden hue.
-It dates as far back as 312 BC.
+It dates as far back as 312 BCE.
 Set in a remote valley, this ancient city was founded by the Arab Nabataeans, a sophisticated civilization that carved stunning architecture and complex waterways out of surrounding rock faces.
 The Nabateans also established Petra as a successful trade hub, earning vast wealth and a booming population before being wiped out by earthquakes.
 Unknown to the Western world for centuries, the city was uncovered in 1812 by Swiss explorer Johann Ludwig Burckhardt.
 19th-century poet and scholar John William Burgon described Petra as “a rose-red city half as old as time.”

 Author Image